tum-bgd/compression-in-dl/README.md

 ![Compression in deep learning - experiment pipline](assets/comp-in-dl.png)

-*Figure 1: The pipeline of the experiment is to evaluate the impact of the two selected compression methods and their parameters in convolutional neural networks.*
+*Figure 1: The pipeline of the experiment to evaluate the impact of the two selected compression methods and their parameters in convolutional neural networks.*

 ## Requirements
 This project does use public datasets: